michalmuskala/jason/README.md

 # Antidote

-A blazing fast JSON parser and generator.
+A blazing fast JSON parser and generator in pure Elixir.

 The parser is usually twice as fast as `Poison` and only about 50% slower than `jiffy` - which is implemented in C with NIFs.
 On some data, `Antidote` can even